-For schools, a well set curriculum, levels and its duration is designed by FI Abhijit Hatkar.
-We believe in technology and to follow that, we use projectors, TV or screen to teach our students.
+For Chess in schools, a well-set curriculum, levels, and its duration is designed by FI Abhijit Hatkar.
+We believe in technology and to follow that, we use projectors, TV, or screen to teach our students.

 WHY OFFER CHESS IN SCHOOLS?

 - Research shows, there is a strong correlation between learning to play chess and academic achievement

 - Schools and educators need a simple and direct way to impart thinking skills.
 The main challenge for children is to develop an effective way to think and make decisions.
 Learning chess makes it easier for students to overcome this challenge